NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Uncertainty-aware Global Planning

 \ph{Hierarchical Coverage Planning--GCP} Given Local and Global IRMs as the hierarchical belief representation of $W^\ell$ and $W^g$, respectively, we solve the cascaded hierarchical POMDP problems.
-At first, Global Coverage Planner (GCP) solves for the global policy in Eq.~(\ref{eq:glp_optimization}), so that it can provide \textit{global guidance} to Local Coverage Planner (LCP) for Eq.~(\ref{eq:llp_optimization}).
-The global guidance is to enhance the coverage performance and completeness at the global scope and especially helpful when there is no local area for LCP to cover.
-In order for GCP to scale up to very large problems, we adopt a state-based MDP approach \cite{littman1995learning}.
-The main idea of this family of MDPs, is to assume the state becomes fully observable after one step of action, so that the value function for further actions can be evaluated efficiently in an MDP (Markov Decision Process) setting.
+At first, Global Coverage Planner (GCP) solves for the global policy in Eq.~(\ref{eq:glp_optimization}), providing \textit{global guidance} to Local Coverage Planner (LCP) of Eq.~(\ref{eq:llp_optimization}).
+The global guidance enhances the coverage performance and global completeness.
+It is especially helpful when LCP has fully covered the local area and needs global guidance to move to another area.
+In order for GCP to scale up to very large problems, we adopt the QMDP approach \cite{littman1995learning}.
+The main idea is to assume the state becomes fully observable after one step of action under uncertainty, so that the value function for further actions can be evaluated efficiently in an MDP (Markov Decision Process) setting.
 This assumption is acceptable for GCP since its main role is to guide the robot to an uncovered area and let LCP lead the local coverage behavior.
-In other words, GCP's policy search can terminate at frontier nodes of the Global IRM, and thus, we can assume no changes in the coverage state during GCP's planning episode and adopt MDP for efficient large-scale planning.
+In other words, GCP's policy search can terminate at frontier nodes of the Global IRM, and thus, we can assume no changes in the coverage state during GCP's planning episode and adopt QMDP for efficient large-scale planning.
+The complexity of GCP is $O(N_{iter}^g \, |N^g| \, |N_{nn}^g|^2)$, where $N_{iter}^g$ is the maximum number of iterations for Bellman update, $|N^g|$ is the number of nodes on Global IRM, and $|N_{nn}^g|$ is the number of nearest neighbor nodes for a node connected by an edge on Global IRM which is bounded to a small finite number.
+Thus, the complexity of GCP grows only linearly with $|N^g|$.